Rethinking the Senses: A Workshop on Multisensory Embodied Experiences and Disability Interactions

 - Can a rethinking of sensing technology facilitate the critical change necessary to move beyond accessibility research and consider disability experiences in all their complexity?

 - What are the potential ethical issues that arise when doing such research?
 What kind and level of support needs to be in place?

 - Who are the stakeholders that need to be involved in this space?

 We invite researchers, practitioners, and designers with an interest in creating inclusive multisensory interactions for people of all abilities to submit position papers of up to 4 pages in single-column SIGCHI submission template (including references) stating their existing work, a conceptual design, or their position with respect to the workshop topic.
 Submissions should also include up to two discussion points and issues that participants would like to discuss in the workshop.
 We also welcome alternate submissions in the form of presentation slides, design sketches, and posters.
 Authors must ensure the accessibility of their submission by following the SIGCHI Accessibility Guidelines (https://chi2021.acm.org/for-authors/presenting/papers/guide-to-an-accessible-submission)

-Submissions can be made by February 21, 2021 by emailing to email@example.com.
-Authors will be notified of the submissions by March 15.
+We are accepting rolling submissions until March 10, 2020 via email to email@example.com.
+Authors will be notified of the submissions by March 15 (1-day before CHI early registration deadline).
 The submissions can be individual or group.
-If accepted, at least one author must attend the workshop at CHI2021 (via Zoom).
+If accepted, at least one author must attend the workshop.
 All accepted submissions will be published on the website prior to the workshop.